Skip to main content

 Montshire STEM Teacher-Leader Certificate Program

-The Montshire STEM Teacher-Leader Certificate Program is designed to create and support a network of classroom teachers who have the tools, knowledge, and passion to become leaders for STEM education in their schools.
+The Montshire STEM Teacher Leader Certificate Program is a year-long experience for classroom teachers designed to create and support a network of classroom teachers who have the tools, knowledge, and passion to become leaders for STEM education in their schools.
+Work with Montshire Educators and other teachers to enhance your STEM teaching and share your experience back at your school.

 Be a Force for Change in Your Classroom and School

-Over the course of the program, teachers will participate in over 40 hours of professional development that will include hands-on workshops, seminars on science education, and conversations with scientists and engineers at the Montshire or local organizations.
+Over the course of the Teacher Leader program, teachers will participate in over 30 hours of professional development that will include hands-on workshops, seminars on science education, and conversations with scientists and engineers at the Montshire and local organizations.

-Sessions give teachers access to the museum’s resources, including staff and community expertise, curriculum resources and exhibit areas.
+Sessions give teachers access to the museum’s resources, including staff and community expertise, curriculum resources, a 1-year individual museum membership, and exhibit areas.

 Over the course of the school year, participating teachers will: